How to Recycle Electric Motors

 What are Electric Motors?

 Electric motors are gadgets that convert electrical energy into mechanical energy.
+All gadgets have an end-of-life cycle.
+At that point, you need to recycle these electric motors.
 A few devices that utilize an electric motor include:

 - Industrial fans